Master of Fine Arts in Studio Art | Fine Art Masters

 The HBU Master of Fine Arts in Studio Art (MFA) is a Christian-based, two-year studio program with specialization in the areas of two-dimensional studies (painting, drawing, printmaking) and three-dimensional studies (sculpture, ceramics).
-Studio Art (MFA) candidates accepted into the program are offered a studio space, teaching assistant experience as well as scholarships for study.
+Candidates accepted into the program are offered a studio space, teaching assistant experience as well as scholarships for study.

 The Department of Visual Art, School of Fine Arts, is housed in the University Academic Center, a 44,000 square-foot, state-of-the-art facility which possesses fully equipped labs in printmaking, painting, drawing, ceramics and sculpture, as well as working studios for its full-time art faculty.
 This fusion of artist faculty members making art on campus fosters a closer creative community and an opportunity for graduates to fully engage with their faculty team.

 The senior director of Art Programs and artist-in-residence, Mr. Michael Collins, is a well-recognized artist and teacher who has shepherded the development of the Master of Fine Arts program since its inception in 2011.
-Exhibiting on the national and international level, Mr. Collins provides Studio Art (MFA) graduate students creative inspiration, as well as practical experience, in building a professional career.
+Exhibiting on the national and international level, Mr. Collins provides our graduate students creative inspiration, as well as practical experience, in building a professional career.

 Artist/curator-in-residence, Jim Edwards, directs rotating exhibits by senior regional artists in our 1,100-square-feet Contemporary Art Gallery.
 Mr. Edwards is the former co-curator of the Pop Exhibition at the Menil Collection, Houston, and is a well-known expert on Art of the American West, and specifically, Texas Art.